 I wonder how many other people now have the same attitude, i.e. “I’m no expert but I have the time to learn, and what’s to be lost by having a go?”
 Fixing things that they otherwise couldn’t be bothered to fix, making bread, sewing (even if it’s just face marks), doing some decoration or a bit of work in the garden.
 Even washing their car, though that is a bit extreme.

 Everyone seems to be a bit more ambitious with their cooking.
 I used to survive on scraps at lunchtime, but with both of us now at home all day proper meals are now being prepared.

 Anne and I have never eaten so well

 Niçoise salad with fresh tuna, homemade vegetable soup, chicken sate, saltimbocca, nasi goreng, guacamole, asparagus with poached eggs… who needs takeaways?
 We have had just one, a curry, in the last two months, and it wasn’t great.
 What we cook and eat is nearly always better than what is served up by the average restaurant.
 In the old days we mostly ate out in order to rendezvous with friends but now we can’t.
 The same goes for pubs.
 Hence we are saving a lot of money.
 Queue for McDonalds?
-You are having a laugh.
+You jest, sir.
 All you need to make four burgers is half a kilo of mince seasoned with some salt and pepper.
 Start with proper meat, though it does need a small amount of fat.
 Mould into patties and put in the fridge while you wait for the oven to heat up for the accompanying chips.
 Grab a beer and relax in the garden.
 When the chips have about 10 mins to go, grill the burgers then add the extras that you each want: e.g. ketchup with some tabasco, sliced tomatoes and a lettuce leaf.
 What could be easier?
 But have the gumption to think ahead and order some burger buns.

 Think ahead, and push yourself a bit